kostasl/TailTracker/README.md

 - FilterPixelNoise/ pn Filter Pixel Noise During Tracking (Note:This has major perf impact so use only when necessary due to pixel noise.
 BGProcessing does it by default)
 - BGHistorySize/bs Max (2000 frames) number of initial frames to calculate BG image from.
 - spinepoints/sp (10)  Number of tail spine points to use.
+- saveTrackedFrames/ sf ()false) save output images showing spine tracking in the same output directory as the csv file.

 The output file is in tab delimeted csv format.
 It records the spine point x y coordinate aswell as the orientation of the root segment of the spine, and the angle difference between concecutive spine point thereon up to the tail tip.